| | In

 was located there.
 This combination ensures the f_films- database’s continuous

 expansion and supports the cooperation of women’s film festivals in Europe.
+In

 addition, we receive helpful research-support from the “Freunde der Deutschen Kinemathek”